oinam/notes/books/101-crucial-lessons-they-dont-teach-you-in-business-school.md

----
-layout: page
-title: 101 Crucial Lessons They Don't Teach You in Business School
-category: books
----

 # 101 Crucial Lessons They Don't Teach You in Business School

 A list of 101 points by Chris Haroun of [Haroun Education Ventures](https://harouneducationventures.com/) on life-lessons that can help you run a successful business, and life.